inspec/inspec-vault/README.md

 ## What This Plugin Does

-With the inspec-vault plugin enabled, Chef InSpec will contact the Vault server whenever an `input()` DSL call appears in profile control code.
-If a secret is located at the given location, InSpec will use this value.
-Otherwise it will fall back to other means of resolving the input, such as other plugins, profile metadata or CLI values.
-See https://www.inspec.io/docs/reference/inputs/ for an explanation on input precedence.
+With the inspec-vault plugin enabled, whenever an `input()` DSL call appears in profile control code, Chef InSpec contacts the Vault server.
+If the secret is located in Vault, Chef InSpec uses this value.
+Otherwise, it searches for other sources to resolve the input, such as other plugins, profile metadata, or CLI values, as described in the Chef InSpec [input precedence](https://www.inspec.io/docs/reference/inputs/) documentation.

-Chef InSpec will determine a secret lookup path and access Vault, returning the value it found.

 ### Profile Based Lookup